typelevel/jawn/README.md

 the ad-hoc benchmark.
 There is a Python script I've been using to generate random JSON data called `randjson.py` which is a bit quirky but does seem to work.

+I have comparisons against smart-json and Jackson right now, and will probably add more.
+Right now Jawn seems to build trees faster (which makes sense since it lacks many general purpose capabilities).
+I'm happy to get pull requests either adding new Java/Scala libraries to test against, or using more effient methods to build the tree.

 ### Disclaimers